nikhil0597/activeflux/README.md

 - `error_int.txt`: Output file containing errors at cell interfaces.

 ---
+# Running the Simulation

+You can run the simulation with default parameters using:
+$python af.py
+If you wish to change the parameters, eg:
+$python af.py -cfl 0.02

-## EOC
+# EOC
 To compute EOC run as follows
 $sh runconverges.sh "40 80 160 320"
 $python plotrate.py error_avg.txt
 $python plotrate.py error_int.txt

-## Running the Simulation

-You can run the simulation with default parameters using:
-$python af.py
-If you wish to change the parameters, eg:
-$python af.py -cfl 0.02